The LAM Foundation Grant Program

 The first step in the process of a grant application to The LAM Foundation is to submit a Letter of Intent (LOI).
 The submission of an LOI is required for each grant category.

-• Applicants must create a profile and be logged in to ProposalCentral to access The LAM Foundation’s LOI Form.
-To aid applicants in navigating our online grant system, we offer a step-by-step tutorial.
+- Applicants must create a profile and be logged in to ProposalCentral to access The LAM Foundation’s LOI Form.
+We offer a step-by-step tutorial to aid applicants in navigating our online grant system.
 Download Tutorial

 Click to access grant website: Visit ProposalCentral